 Another theory suggests that the coins were placed there to remove illness from the body, again reminiscent of making offerings for good health during Celtic times.
 I certainly wouldn’t want to remove those coins from the tree!

 In the village of Askham in the Lake District there is a pub called the Punch bowl Inn, where coins have been forced into the old beams for good luck.
 The pub was originally part of an orchard and the local tradition states that a wish will be granted for each coin forced.
 It’s worth a pint just to be part of the story don't you think!

 Near to here you will find two more money trees, next to the magnificent Aira force waterfall.
 The Victorian landscaped gardens on the shore of Ullswater are a tranquil haven shrouded in folklore and so to find money trees and wishing pools here seems very apt.

 It would appear that money trees are either becoming a ‘bit trendy’ or are just receiving more press coverage but they do seem to be springing up around the country.
-I have seen them at High force waterfall near Ingleton, at Tarn howes near Coniston and at Bolton abbey in Yorkshire.
+They can be seen at High Force waterfall near Ingleton, at Tarn Howes near Coniston and at Bolton abbey in Yorkshire.
 All of them are near to waterfalls or springs… the plot thickens.